silviooosilva/CacheerPHP/docs/example09.md

 $Cacheer = new  Cacheer($options);

-// Dados a serem armazenados no cache
+// Data to be stored in the cache

 $cacheKey = 'user_profile_1234';